 The payment system will use the mobile number as a digital wallet.
-The mobile balance can be used as a transaction fund to pay bills like electricity bills, water bills, etc, will not come now due to the regulations’ restrictions.
+The ability to use mobile balance funds to pay bills like electricity bills, water bills, etc, will not come now due to the regulations’ restrictions.

-However, the mobile money service fund will be stored in a different account than the recharge balance.
+So there will be two separate accounts for the mobile number, one for Mobile balance and another for Namaste pay wallet.
 This feature helps to skip the taxes included in the service charges.
 Such an option makes mobile money service cheaper and easier.

-For this purpose, the company is preparing to use the USSD channel which has a fast response.
+For payment, the company also uses the USSD channel which has a fast response.
 Then, by typing the USSD code, the users can make offline transactions.
-This option is much secure than SMS too.
+This option is much more secure than SMS too.
 It will also help non-smartphone users and digitally illiterate people to access such payments.

-For online users, a wallet will also be available.
+For online users, a mobile wallet app will be available.
 Rashtriya Banijya Bank will act as a settlement bank for payment services.
 As per the info, all mobile numbers in Nepal can do the payment from Namastepay using both online and offline means.

 Largest paid-up capital of Rs.
 400 million

 The Nepal Digital Payment Company is so far the largest in terms of paid-up capital.
-Among the 27 PSPs approved by Nepal Rastra Bank (NRB) in March, Namaste Pay has the largest paid-up capital.
+Among the 27 PSPs approved by Nepal Rastra Bank (NRB), Namaste Pay has the largest paid-up capital.

 According to the Nepal Telecommunications Authority (NTA) provision, the digital payment companies should make a paid-up capital of at least Rs.
 10 million.
 As per the details released by Nepal Rastra Bank, the paid-up capital of Namaste Pay is Rs.
 400 million.